-For the Canadian market, a dual language (English/French) weight label is affixed to the driver's-side door jamb for Class B and C motorhomes and near the driver's seat for Class A motorhomes.
+For the Canadian market, a dual language (English/French) weight label is affixed to the driver's-side door jamb for Class B and C motorhomes and near the driver's seat for Class A motorhomes. (both front and rear), tire size, tire weight rating, and proper tire inflation.
+This label states that the motorhome conforms to all applicable standards prescribed under the Canadian Motor Vehicle Safety Regulations in effect on the date of manufacture.

-This label concisely states the gross vehicle weight rating
+This label concisely states the gross vehicle weight rating (GVWR) of the motorhome, along with the gross axle weight rating (GAWR)